 SCIENCE, MATHEMATICS and TECHNOLOGY

 The mathematics program will prepare all students to be skilled in mathematical problem solving and logical reasoning.
 Each mathematics course will use the Core-Plus Mathematics to enhance mathematics understanding through real- life contexts.

 Grade 9 — Algebra 1 or Foundations to Algebra 1, (H) Geometry, etc.

 Grade 10 — Geometry or Algebra I, Honors Geometry, (H) Algebra II

 Grade 11 — (H) Algebra II or Geometry, Honors Algebra II, Honors Geometry,

-Grade 12 — Pre-Calculus, Algebra II or other math course, Honors Pre-Calculus, Calculus, AP Statistics (would be offered as an on-line course)
+Grade 12 — Pre-Calculus, Algebra II or other math course, Honors Pre-Calculus, Calculus

 The science courses progression is based on emerging research that suggests that students who take Physics strengthens students’ algebra skills, which they are developing in ninth grade, and creates a grounding in physics and chemistry that is necessary to better learn biology.
-All science courses are inquiry and standards based using the Rhode Island Grade Span Expectations.
+All science courses are inquiry and standards based using the Next Generation Science Standards.
 Students will be immersed in investigations and expeditions that will make their learning rigorous and relevant while embedding many of the Applied Learning Skills.